 What we do to save lives

-Since 1995, Save a Child's Heart has treated more than 4,900 children suffering from congenital and rheumatic heart disease.
+Since 1995, Save a Child's Heart has treated 5,000 children suffering from congenital and rheumatic heart disease.
 The annual number of children we treat has grown dramatically from 48 cases in 1996 to over 370 in 2018.View financial statements

 The children we help are treated at the Wolfson Medical Center and housed at the Legacy Heritage Children’s Home of Save a Child’s Heart, both located in Holon.
-They come from around the globe, from more than 50 countries where adequate medical care is simply unavailable.
+They come from around the globe, from 59 countries where adequate medical care is simply unavailable.